V4650 Sagittarii

 V4650 Sagittarii (qF362) is a luminous blue variable star (LBV) in the constellation of Sagittarius.
-Located some 25,000 light years away, the star is positioned on the edge of a starburst cluster known as the Quintuplet cluster.
+Located some 25,000 light years away, the star is positioned on the edge of a starburst cluster known as the Quintuplet Cluster.

 Discovery

-V4650 Sgr was first catalogued in 1996 as star 362 in a list of stars in the galactic centre region near the Quintuplet Cluster.
+V4650 Sgr was first catalogued in 1996 as star 362 in a list of stars in the Galactic Center region near the Quintuplet Cluster.
 The acronym qF is used for stars in the list and so the star name is qF 362.
 The acronym FMM is also used, hence FMM 362.
 The LBV nature of qF 362 was not recognised until 1999.
 It is one of three LBVs close to the Quintuplet Cluster, all highly luminous stars.

 V4650 was discovered using infrared telescopes.
 It is extremely faint at optical wavelengths due to interstellar extinction.
 The 2MASS survey recorded it at 17th magnitude in red light and 19th magnitude in blue light, while it is a 7th magnitude object in K band infrared.